-The RWR NETWORK/RWRN Inc. is a national 501(c)(3) nonprofit organization created to serve and support many of the most vulnerable members of society.
+The RWR NETWORK/RWRN Inc. is a small but growing national 501(c)(3) nonprofit organization created to serve and support many of the most vulnerable members of society.

-Early initiatives include seminars, educational programs, one-on-one advocacy, micro-grants, pro-bono attorney matchmaking and more.
+Early initiatives include seminars, educational programs, one-on-one advocacy, small gifts, pro-bono attorney matchmaking.

 RWRN was founded by sisters Rachel Weingarten and Rebecca Weingarten who on an individual basis have been volunteering within their own communities for years before realizing there was a larger need to be met.